-In July 2011, we refinanced our existing \$200 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$300 million with a syndicate of multinational banks, which matures on July 25, 2016 (the new credit facility and the previous credit facility are referred to collectively as the "Credit Facility") and requires no scheduled prepayments before that date.
+In 2011, we refinanced our existing \$200 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$300 million with a syndicate of multinational banks, which matures on July 25, 2016 (the new credit facility is referred to as the "Credit Facility") and requires no scheduled prepayments before that date.
 Though the Credit Facility does not mature until July 25, 2016, all amounts borrowed under the terms of the Credit Facility are reflected in the current liabilities section in the accompanying consolidated balance sheets because the Credit Facility contains a subjective material adverse event clause, which allows the debt holders to call the loans under the Credit Facility if we fail to notify the syndicate of such an event.
-At December 31, 2011 and 2010, we had \$243.0 million and \$129.0 million, respectively, outstanding under our Credit Facility with weighted average interest rates of 1.7% and 1.9%, respectively.
-The funds available under the Credit Facility at December 31, 2011 and December 31, 2010 reflect a further reduction due to the issuance of a letter of credit for \$1.0 million, which was issued in connection with our workers' compensation policy covering claims for the years 2009, 2010 and 2011.
-Applicable interest rates on borrowings under the new Credit Facility generally range from 0.875 to 1.25 percentage points (the range of applicable interest rates on borrowing under the new credit facility and the previous credit facility are referred to collectively as the "Credit Spread") above the London interbank rate ("LIBOR") or the Canadian Dollar-denominated bankers' acceptance rate ("CDOR"), dependent on our leverage ratio, or the prevailing prime rate plus a maximum spread of up to 0.25%, dependent on our leverage ratio.
+At December 31, 2012 and 2011, we had \$212.0 million and \$243.0 million, respectively, outstanding under our Credit Facility with weighted average effective interest rates of 1.3% and 1.7%, respectively.
+The funds available under the Credit Facility at December 31, 2012 and December 31, 2011 reflect a further reduction due to the issuance of a letter of credit for \$1.0 million, which was issued in connection with our workers' compensation policy covering claims for the years 2009 through 2012.
+Applicable interest rates on borrowings under the Credit Facility generally range from 0.875 to 1.25 percentage points ("Credit Spread") above the London interbank offered rate or the Canadian Dollar-denominated bankers' acceptance rate, dependent on our leverage ratio, or the prevailing prime rate plus a maximum spread of up to 0.25%, dependent on our leverage ratio.
 We have entered into forward fixed interest rate swap agreements to manage the economic effect of this variable interest obligation.
 See Note 17 for a discussion of our derivative instruments and hedging activities.
 Under the Credit Facility, we pay quarterly commitment fees of 0.15% to 0.30%, dependent on our leverage ratio, on any unused commitment.
 The obligations under the Credit Facility may be accelerated upon the occurrence of an event of default under the Credit Facility, which includes customary events of default including, without limitation, payment defaults, defaults in the performance of affirmative and negative covenants, the inaccuracy of representations or warranties, bankruptcy and insolvency related defaults, defaults relating to judgments, certain events related to employee pension benefit plans under the Employee Retirement Income Security Act of 1974, the failure to pay specified indebtedness, and a change of control default.
 The Credit Facility contains affirmative, negative and financial covenants customary for financings of this type.
 The negative covenants include restrictions on liens, indebtedness of subsidiaries of the Company, fundamental changes, investments, transactions with affiliates and certain restrictive agreements.
 The financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation and amortization, defined as the consolidated leverage ratio under the terms of the Credit Facility, not to exceed 3-to-1.
-At December 31, 2011, we were in compliance with the covenants of the Credit Facility.
+At December 31, 2012, we were in compliance with the covenants of the Credit Facility.